Cornel Gheorghe

 Cornel Gheorghe (born 21 March 1971) is a Romanian figure skating coach and former competitor.
 He competed at the 1994 Winter Olympics, where he placed 14th, and at the 1998 Winter Olympics, where he placed 21st.
+He was an eleven-time Romanian national champion.

 Gheorghe retired from competition in 2000 and turned to coaching.
 He coached Adrian Matei and Zolt Kosz, among others.
 He is also a technical specialist for Romania.